dai-shi/use-context-selector/README.md

 - Subscriptions are per-context basis.
 So, even if there are multiple context providers in a component tree, all components are subscribed to all providers.
 This may lead false positives (extra re-renders).
 - In order to stop propagation, `children` of a context provider has to be either created outside of the provider or memoized with `React.memo`.
 - Context consumers are not supported.
-- The `stale props` issue can't be solved in userland.
+- The "stale props" issue can't be solved in userland. (workaround with try-catch)

 ## Examples